yyuan-luo/RadarStream/README.md

 # RadarStream

 RadarStream is a real-time RAWDATA acquisition, processing, and visualization system for TI MIMO mmWave radar series.
-The name "RadarStream" reflects the project's capability to stream and process radar data in real-time.